Skip to main contentSkip to search

 “calm room”

 Figure 1 · Schematic of the room in which an eight-year-old child spent approximately 80 percent of the 2024/25 school day.Concrete walls.
 No window.
 One desk.
 One chair.
-Drawn from the family’s account.
+Drawn from the family’s account, as published in the Auditor General’s Family Experience Story #4, page 48.

-That was where the school board put Samira—diagnosed with autism spectrum disorder, placed in a “specialized program” she and her parents trusted—for roughly 80 percent of the 2024/25 school day.
+That was where the school board put Samira—diagnosed with autism spectrum disorder, placed by her school board in February 2023 in a specialized program for students with autism—for about 80 percent of the 2024/25 school day.
 She was eight years old.

 Her parents did not know.
 The school did not tell them.
-They learned about the room from a visit by their local social services agency.
+They learned about the room from a visit by a representative of their local social services agency for children with complex needs.
+The principal confirmed it only after they asked.

 · · ·